Euphemian Literary Society: History

 In 1839, the Clark and Erskine Seminary became a four-year institution with a preparatory department.
-Prior to 1839, John S. Pressly was the sole instructor of the seminary.
-In October of that year, Pressly resigned his position as principal of the Literary Department.
+Before 1839, John S. Pressly was the sole instructor of the seminary.
+In October of that year, Pressly resigned from his position as principal of the Literary Department.
 Ebenezer Erskine Pressly, pastor of the Due West Associate Reformed Presbyterian Church, was chosen to succeed J. S. Pressly as head of the school.
 E. E. Pressly had been elected professor of divinity at the Erskine Theological Seminary in 1837.

 E. E. Pressly was a native of Cedar Springs, South Carolina.
-He entered Miami University at Oxford, Ohio, in 1824, at the age of sixteen and graduated two years later.
+He entered Miami University at Oxford, Ohio, in 1824, at the age of sixteen, and graduated two years later.
 While at Miami, Pressly was a member of the Erodelphian Literary Society.
-This society, along with the Miami Union Literary Society, published the first collegiate publication west of the Appalachians in 1827.
+This society and the Miami Union Literary Society published the first collegiate publication west of the Appalachians in 1827.
 Literary societies were quite popular at this time.
 Most colleges had at least one literary society.
 As early as 1789, a literary society was at Hampden-Sydney College.
 The Euphradian and Clariosophic societies were founded at South Carolina College (now the University of South Carolina) in 1806, and in 1837 the Eumenean and Philanthropic societies were founded at Davidson College.
 Therefore, it was natural for the Erskine faculty and students to desire to have a literary society.

 October 1839 has traditionally been recognized as the date that the Euphemian Literary Society was founded.
 This date has been proven by the research of the Legislative Acts of South Carolina made during that time.